 - Faster burst: Shoots at higher frequency (14 vs 11 flaps/sec) to capture the decisive moment.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-Reasons to prefer the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.